SANDAG/SR11_OME_IG/README.md

-# Otay Mesa East Model 2.1
+# Otay Mesa East Model 3.0

 ## What this repo is
-State Route 11 Otay Mesa East Traffic & Revenue Model Version 2.1
+State Route 11 Otay Mesa East Investment Grade Traffic & Revenue Model Version 3.0 This model is an update to the model version 2.1 used for the Tier II Innovation Analysis (https://github.com/SANDAG/sr11_ome_v2)

 ### Model Setup